Sanchi363/Mini-projects-python/README.md

 # Python Mini Projects

 Welcome to my collection of Python mini projects!
-This repository showcases a variety of small, practical programs that demonstrate core Python concepts, problem-solving skills, and creativity.
-Each script is self-contained and beginner-friendly, making it a great resource for learners and hobbyists alike.
+This repository contains a variety of small, practical programs.
 ##  Project List

 | File Name                                            |